InfinitePossibilities/discord-fake-deafen-toggle/README.md

 # Discord Fake Deafen / Mute
-This script allows you to toggle on/off fake deafen/mute in voice chat
+This script allows you to toggle on/off a fake deafen/mute in voice chat

 # How to use
 <b>Ctrl + Shift + I</b> and go to "Console" tab. <br />